proehlen/cashlib/README.md

-# TinyCash Bitcoin Cash Library
+# My Bitcoin Cash Library

-**IMPORTANT NOTICE!!!!**: Do **not** use this code!
-It is neither safe nor tested for production use.
+This code is neither safe, tested nor intended for production use and it's not even in alpha state.

+**Do NOT use this code!**

 ## History

 Existing Bitcoin JavaScript libraries are quite large and involve learning the library quirks/api on top of learning bitcoin itself.
-Some also have assumptions built in about what type of node you will be running that may not apply to your project.
-So, I began writing this library as a learning exercise, going back (as much as I can) to basics.
+I began writing this library as a learning exercise, going back (as much as I can) to basics.
 Obviously, for developing production apps you should use libraries that are safe, tested and have many eyes watching for problems (ie popular ones).

+**Do NOT use this code!**

-## Principles
+## Objectives

-* Avoid use of external libraries where practical.
+* Avoid use of external libraries where practical to learn more about the Bitcoin protocol.
-* Use standard nodejs modules where they exist.
-* Where external libraries are required, favor pure JavaScript implementations over those requiring binary builds.
+* Use Flow static type checking to both learn it and see what it's like in a non-trivial project.

+**Do NOT use this code!**